Reductions on your Rates bill

 Empty Property Relief

-To check what relief you are entitled to, please contact the Non Domestic Rates section on 01475 712270.
+To check reliefs you are entitled to, check the NDR Relief Policy in the Documents section.
+The Non Domestic Rates section can be reached by email email@example.com or by phone: 01475 712270.

 Before we can award any reduction, we may arrange to visit the property to check it is empty.

 This section details circumstances where the amount of relief awarded may be restricted by Scottish Government legislation.

 Ratepayers should note that certain types of non-domestic rates relief is capped by the EU-UK Trade and Cooperation Agreement de minimis threshold.